A Chiastic Reconfiguration Of Zechariah 1-6

 I answered, “I see a flying scroll, twenty cubits long and ten cubits wide.”

-The scroll represents both God's warnings to the wicked Judahites of this Period and punishment for those who ignore His warnings.
-The scroll is written on both sides (cf. Rev 5:1), so that it is visible from all directions, to indicate that the Judahites had received clear, unmissable warnings from Christ and his followers (for ex. see Matt.
+The "scroll" represents both God's warnings to the wicked Judahites of this Period and punishment for those who ignore His warnings.
+A "scroll" is sent to each household that has a wicked Judahite as its head (based on 5:4 below), and Zechariah is shown one such scroll.
+The scroll flies upright, and it has the same warnings written on both sides (cf. Rev 5:1), so that it is visible from all directions, to indicate that wicked Judahites had been given clear, unmissable warnings from God, Christ and his followers (for ex. see Matt.
 3:7-10, 23:33-39).
-The scroll is flying to indicate that this punishment ultimately comes from God (see 5:4 below).
-We propose that there was such a scroll for each household that had a wicked Judahite as its head (based on 5:4 below), and Zechariah was shown one such scroll.

-Chapter 5 3 And he said to me, “This is the curse that is going out over the whole land; according to what it says on one side, every thief will be purged, and according to what it says on the other, everyone who swears falsely will be purged.
+Chapter 5 3 And he said to me, “This is the curse that is going out over the whole land; for example, here it says that every thief will be purged, and, for instance, here it says that everyone who swears falsely will be purged.

 The Judahites of the time who remained under the Old Covenant did not do so out of a sense of faithfulness to God and His Law (see John 5:45-47).
 They rejected Christ because of their wickedness and so that they could exploit the Law for their own benefit (Matt.
 23); for this, they and their families were cruelly purged.

-Chapter 5 4 The Lord Almighty declares, ‘I will send it out, and it will enter the house of the thief and the house of anyone who swears falsely by my name.
+Chapter 5 4 The Lord Almighty declares, ‘I will send it out, and it will enter the house of the thief and the house of the one who swears falsely by my name.
 It will remain in that house and destroy it completely, both its timbers and its stones.’”

-The scrolls were sent to each of the houses of the Judahites that were destined for destruction by God through the Romans; for the sins of the father, the whole household, including all the dependants and all their possessions, was to be destroyed ("destroy it completely").
-These curses stayed with the Judahites' homes until they were destroyed, but even on that last day, as the Romans surrounded Jerusalem, they could lift these curses and save themselves by accepting Christ's message and heeding his exhortation to flee when the Romans began their siege (see Matt.
-24:15-18).
-(See details on this war in our parse of the 70 Weeks of Daniel [2].)
+The warnings of the "scrolls" were sent to each of the houses of the Judahites that were destined for destruction by God through the Romans; for the sins of the father, the entire household ("house", "timbers and stones") was to be destroyed.
+These warnings/curses of the "scroll" stayed with the Judahites' homes until they were destroyed, but even on that last day, as the Romans surrounded Jerusalem, they could lift these curses and save themselves by accepting Christ's message and heeding his exhortation to flee when the Romans began their siege (see Matt.
+24:15-18). ( See details on this war in our parse of the 70 Weeks of Daniel [2].)

 5.2 The Judahites Reconstruct the Temple and Jerusalem (c.519BC - c.444BC) (Ch 1 Vs 8-17, Ch 6 Vs 9-15)